lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 The key derivation functions for ephemeral SRAM and static FLASH scrambling keys employ a similar construction as the digest calculation function.
 In particular, the keys are derived by repeatedly reducing a (partially random) block of data into a 64bit block, as illustrated in subfigures c) and d).

-For ephemeral SRAM scrambling keys, the data block is composed of the 128bit SRAM_DATA_KEY_SEED stored in OTP, as well as 128bit of fresh entropy fetched from the CSRNG.
+For ephemeral SRAM scrambling keys, the data block is composed of the 128bit SRAM_DATA_KEY_SEED stored in OTP, as well as 128bit of fresh entropy fetched from the EDN.
 This process is repeated twice in order to produce a 128bit key.

 For static FLASH scrambling keys, the data block is composed of a 128bit part of either the FLASH_DATA_KEY_SEED or the FLASH_ADDR_KEY_SEED stored in OTP.